zat1999/RTOS/WEEK02_Introduction/readme.md

 https://www.youtube.com/watch?v=KEoJV40gVl4

-The scheduler splits the time evenly for these two threads.
+The scheduler splits the time evenly for these two threads since both have the same priority.

 3) Triple Blink, with 3 Rates and 3 Different Priorities